nikomatsakis/rustconf-2021/content/index.md

 ???

-The bottom line is that when Rust is really working right, it makes what used to be complicated, wizard stuff just feel simple.
+Empowering.
+It makes using complicated, wizard stuff feel fun.
 Want access to that new, nifty kernel API?
-There's a crate that wraps it in up in a safe interface.
+We got a crate that wraps it in up in a safe interface.
 Want to run code on an embedded device with no operating system?
-We got your back.
-And so forth.
+Go for it.
+And so on.

 ---
 name: lets-get-real